cdifan/cdichips/mc6805ikat.md

 The IKAT will assert its level-based interrupt output whenever the interrupt bits for any port are set in bith the ISR and ICR registers.

+The IKAT will delay assertion of it's DTACK (Data Transfer ACKnowledge) output to briefly halt the main 68000 CPU when needed; the exact timing dependencies are not currently known.

 Some IKAT ports are read by interrupt handlers from multiple CD-i drivers; if this is the case response messages may start with one or more A5 bytes which will select the correct interrupt handlers.